 Cardinal Keith O’Brien

-The British media reported last week that a dossier of claims by three priests and a former priest against the 74-year-old cardinal accusing him of sexual impropriety was sent to the Pope in February.
+Britain’s Observer newspaper reported over the weekend that a dossier of claims by three priests and a former priest against the 74-year-old cardinal accusing him of sexual impropriety was sent to the Pope earlier this month.

 O’Brien has been a vocal opponent of the legalisation of same-sex marriage and gay adoption and has stated that gay people are “captives of sexual aberrations”.

 Writing about the latest scandal to rock the Vatican, British human rights activist Peter Tatchell slammed the Catholic Church for its “hypocrisy” and said that the “church is hotbed of homosexuality and homophobia”.

 “Cardinal O’Brien condemned homosexuality as a grave sin and was a long-time opponent of gay equality.
 He supported homophobic discrimination in law, including the current ban on same-sex marriage,” said Tatchell.

 “In the light of these allegations, his stance looks hypocritical.
 He appears to have preached one thing in public while doing something different in private.